 There are three USGS stream gaging stations in the subbasin: the Rozel gage on the Pawnee River, the Buckner Creek gage at Burdett and the Pawnee River gage at Burdett (Figure 5).
-Figure 6 charts the average annual streamflow for each gage and Figure 7 charts the daily streamflow for all three gages in 2007.
+Figure 6 charts the average annual streamflow for each gage and Figure 7 charts the daily streamflow for all three gages in 2008.
 The Burdett gage on Buckner Creek has a record that extends from 1982 to 2007.
 The average recorded streamflow was 10.42 cfs.
 The Rozel gage is missing one year of record in 1927, but otherwise has the longest record in the subbasin (1925-2007).
-The average recorded streamflow for Rozel was 58.79 cfs.
+The average recorded streamflow for Rozel was 58.74 cfs.
 The Burdett gage on the Pawnee River has a record that extends from 1982 to 2007.
 The average recorded streamflow for the Burdett gage is 10.11 cfs.

 Both streamflow gages at Burdett maintained higher flows during the 1990s with Buckner Creek at 17.80 cfs and Pawnee River at 17.84 cfs.
 The Rozel gage averaged 44.55 cfs.
-Streamflows were lower from 2000-2007 averaging 15.73 cfs at Rozel, 6.97 cfs at Burdett on Pawnee River and 8.04 cfs at Burdett on Buckner Creek (Figure 6).
+Streamflows were lower from 2000-2007 averaging 15.67 cfs at Rozel, 6.97 cfs at Burdett on Pawnee River and 8.04 cfs at Burdett on Buckner Creek (Figure 6).

 The average streamflow for all three gages is higher in 2007 than in 2006.
-The subbasin saw several high flow events.
-The largest event was July 12 - July 18.
-The Burdett gage on Buckner Creek reached 2750 cfs.
-Even with these high flow events, baseflow was not maintained.
-From September 2007 until the end of the year, all three streamflow gages are recording 0 cfs (Figure 7).
+In 2008, the subbasin had a few high flow events.
+The largest event was May 7 - May 18.
+The Rozel gage on Pawnee River reached 1560 cfs.
+The subbasin received the most precipitation in October.
+This impacted the higher streamflow in mid to late-October (Figure 7).